fasil729/Home-Rental-System/README.md

 2. Clone the repository.
 3. Navigate to the backend directory (`cd backend`) and run `npm install`.
 4. Update the database URL in the environment variables (`.env` file).
-5. Open the frontend home page.
+5. Open the frontend index.html page.

 ## Developers